phoebe-wu/covid-collectioncentre-locator/README.md

 - As a user, I want to be able to view all centres in a city that do drive-through testing.
 - As a user, I want to be able to view all centres in a health authority.
 - As a user, I want to be able to add centres to a Favourites List.
+- As a user, I want to be able to save my Favourites List.
+- As a user, I want to be able to load my Favourites List from file.